dcdpr/did-btcr2/chapters/Index.md

 : The blockheight of the Bitcoin block that included a specific ::Beacon Signal::.
 Blockheight is used as the internal time of the resolution algorithm.

+Signal Bytes

+: The 32 bytes of information that are included within the last transaction output of a ::Beacon Signal::.
+The script of this transaction output has the following form: `[OP_RETURN, OP_PUSH_BYTES, <32 signal bytes>]`.

 Singleton Beacon

 : A type of ::BTCR2 Beacon:: whose ::Beacon Signals:: each contain a single ::BTCR2 Update Announcement::.